 Terms of reference

-- The role and responsibilities of the Council, its organisation and committee structures and rules for conduct of meetings;
+- Roles and responsibilities of Council, its structures and rules for conduct of meetings.

-- The development of members, including induction, professional development, education and on-going training;
+- Professional development of Council Members including induction, education and ongoing training.

 - Vice Chancellor